galeep/gcp-smarty-starty/README.md

 ## Prerequisites

+### Nice to have
-- [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) installed and configured with an active account
+- [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) installed and configured with an active account.
+The script will attempt to download it if it cannot find `gcloud`, but that functionality is not well tested.
+- Basic familiarity with GCP terms and concepts

+### Required
+- GCP [Cloud Billing Account](https://cloud.google.com/billing/docs/how-to/manage-billing-account#create_a_new_billing_account) ID: A valid Cloud Billing account and billing account ID.
+- [Billing privileges](https://cloud.google.com/billing/docs/how-to/billing-access#overview_of_billing_roles_in): The ability to link Cloud Billing IDs with GCP projects.
+- GCP: If you do not have a Google Cloud Platform account, you won't be able to do much with this tool.

 ## Usage